UQdeco2800/farmsim/README.md

 In terms of design, we have opted for a 2.5D styled game, this further emphasises the realistic atmosphere we were trying achieve.
 We ensured that a group consensus was made when developing the game to guarantee no visual elements (whether they are an animal, crop or even building) looked out of place.
 On a final note, we hope that you enjoy the game and have lots of fun!

+## NB: Where's the history?

+At the request of some contributors, this repo was rehosted and the commit graph flattened.
+As a consequence, we've lost contributor history.
+See CONTRIBUTORS for a list of contributors order by number of commits, and CONTRIBUTORS.png for a screenshot of the old repo's contributors graph.

 ## Useful Commands